-This is the greatest reason we exist: to find these dear brothers and sisters and bless and help them in their Christian walk.
+This is the greatest reason we exist: to find Christian seafarers, bless and help them in their Christian walk.

 Just like you and me, Christian seafarers live and work among people who have no interest in Christ.
 But they have no church or fellowship to retreat to.
 Subtle harassment is common.
 Temptation is everywhere.

 Our goal is to find them, listen to their stories, encourage them and let them know they're not alone.
 Then stay in contact on social media.
 During the COVID days increasing our online chaplain ministry.

 One seaman said, "I just want to keep my faith strong and return home without being ashamed of anything I've done."